EllyLoel/ellyloel.com/README.md

 # [Elly Loel](https://ellyloel.com/)'s Portfolio

-✨ The second iteration of my portfolio built with React & Gatsby and hosted on Vercel.
+> ✨ The second (*almost third*) iteration of my portfolio built with Gatsby and hosted on Vercel.

 ## Todo list